-Our assessment of the effectiveness of ABS in terms of its contribution to achieving shorter-term effects/outputs, particularly around services delivered (activity) and beneficiaries reached (reach), will be based on the change in outputs evidenced in Objectives 1 and 2 compared to the counterfactual.
+Our assessment of the effectiveness of ABS in terms of its contribution to achieving shorter-term effects/outputs, particularly around services delivered (activity) and beneficiaries reached (reach), will be based on the change in outputs evidenced through Objective 2 compared to the counterfactual as well as through the output data collated by The Fund.
 Where the data supports quantitative analysis, we will use a bottom-up approach (change in activity as a result of ABS x an appropriate unit cost).
 We will use top-down approaches (e.g. asking local children and families' agencies directly 'how has ABS influenced service delivery and budgets') to enable qualitative identification and presentation of the categories where ABS has contributed to the benefits anticipated, even if additionality cannot be calculated.
 We will also undertake gap analysis to understand the scale and rationale for any differences between the top-down and bottom-up approaches.

-Assessment of the effectiveness of programme and project activity will be presented within the context of the timing of this activity distinguishing between the 'test-and-learn'
+Assessment of the effectiveness of programme and project activity will be presented within the context of the timing of this activity distinguishing between the 'test-and-learn' cycle and programme delivery phase, which includes ongoing refinement and continuous improvement.18